 - 1/4 cup french onions (optional)

-- Add chicken, broth, water, onion, carrot, celery, salt & pepper to the slow cooker.
+- Add chicken, broth, water, onion, carrot, celery, garlic, salt, and pepper to the slow cooker.

 - Stir to mix well.